 We’re here to support your success

-Student Affairs is 900+ people across multiple campus units dedicated to helping UW–Madison students succeed in and out of the classroom.
+Student Affairs is around 850 people across multiple campus units dedicated to helping UW–Madison students succeed in and out of the classroom.
 We celebrate diversity and creating a welcoming and safe community where all students can grow.
 Our programs and services cover areas including health and well-being, identity and inclusion, leadership and community engagement, and student advocacy.

 Create your Wisconsin Experience